YongoDavid/DEMO-2024-DECEMBER/README.md

 the network has been shakey for a few days and not letting me work easily , but we still have to get things done.

 DEC 29
+No update for the past few days buut we are backk now , its a new and we doing the same grind!! let gooo